Cocaine Addiction Treatment Centers

 List Of All Cocaine Addiction Treatment Centers Nearby

 Cocaine addiction treatment continues to be an urgent and critical public health need throughout the United States.
 While the national conversation has shifted toward the opioid epidemic, thousands of Americans are succumbing to cocaine dependency.
 The National Institute on Drug Abuse (NIDA) reports that there were more than six thousand cocaine overdose deaths in 2015.
 The Centers for Disease Control and Prevention (CDC) reports that between 2015-2016, cocaine users experienced one of the highest percentage increases of overdoses (52.4 percent).
-Cocaine inflicts serious, lasting, and sometimes permanent damage on the brain and body, and it’s critical that users seek cocaine addiction treatment as soon as dependency is identified.
+Cocaine inflicts serious, lasting, and sometimes permanent damage to the brain and body, and it’s critical that users seek cocaine addiction treatment as soon as the dependency is identified.

 Identifying the Need for Cocaine Addiction Treatment